sderose/Charsets/README.md

 * chr (Perl) -- given a Unicode code point number(s) in octal, decimal, or hex, or control character mnemonic, show a bunch of information about the Unicode character(s).
+I prefer `ord` (see below), which is similar but has many more features.

 * countByCase (Perl) -- count characters in the input by what case they are.